-After defining with the client the format and specific data we would work with, a data cleaning pipeline was created to fix any typo or invalid values found in the in our private dataset.
-Public data was acquired daily via API, treated and stored in our own database.
+To begin, we collaborated with the client to define the specific data required and establish a format for processing.
+A data cleaning pipeline was subsequently developed to rectify any typographical errors or inconsistencies present in our private dataset.
+Public health data was regularly procured via an API, treated, and stored in their database.

 If you'd like to learn more about my projects or work together, feel free to reach out!
 You can also connect with me on LinkedIn